lol768/BungeeCordUtils/README.md

 Superseeded
 ===============
 This is old (but still functional).
-Grab this new version: https://github.com/lol768/BungeeCordToolkit
+Grab this new version that's a BungeeCord plugin (not for CraftBukkit):

+https://github.com/lol768/BungeeCordToolkit